Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "But he didn’t - "

-Righteous…*looked* at her.
+Righteous...*looked* at her.
 That was all he did.
 But it was enough to silence her instantly.
 Despite himself, Yan was *impressed.* Though, he didn’t dare show it.

 "I don’t care that you made this mess and not him.
 He was ordered to maintain this apartment in a perfect state of cleanliness, as part of the respect we paid him by allowing off-base living.
 He has not done so and this *displeases* me.
 I don’t care how it happened.
 I care only that *I was disobeyed.* What other violations am I going to find, hmm?"